 Final schedules will be posted after 6 p.m. on Thursday, January 17.

 Our annual Winter Festival is a weekend workshop styled after the “Suzuki Summer Institute” experience.
-We invite internationally reknown clinicians to teach masterclasses, group classes, and enrichment, lead play-ins, and perform on concerts that are open to the public.
-There is something for everyone each of the three days of Winter Festival.
+We invite internationally renowned clinicians to teach masterclasses, group classes, and enrichment and to lead play-ins and parent forums.
+There is something for everyone during Winter Festival.
 We hope you arrive prepared to join in with great enthusiasm and we hope you leave inspired and encouraged.

 There are two types of Group Classes at Winter Festival.
 The technique group focuses on learning or improving techniques that are found in a specific book level.
 Students in this group class may play small parts of a few pieces together, enabling them to refine these important techniques.
 The Repertoire group is focused on performing at a high level of quality as a large group.
 Many pieces are played and polished.
 Practice partners are encouraged to attend these groups and take notes while enjoying the beautiful music!

-There are two very special Enrichment Classes during Winter Festival.
-Students in Pre K – 7th grade will be enrolled in our Music and Movement class while 8th -12th graders will be enrolled in Composition class.
-Students of the same instrument book level and/or age will be scheduled together for these enrichment classes.
+We will be offering Dalcroze Eurhythmics during Winter Festival.
 These classes offer a break from groups and masterclasses and enable the students to have some social time with each other while burning off some energy and learning new skills.

 Fully enrolled Denison Suzuki Students: The fee is included in your tuition.

 Additional Masterclass fee for Strings and Flutes: $30

 Checks are to be made payable to “Denison University” and should be mailed to Maryfrances Kirsh, Denison University Music Department, Box 810, Granville, Ohio, 43023